Tycho: I'd love to know why you have a rule for that.

 - Averted in Dubious Company, the sex of the elves in the series are easily distinguishable, except for Elly.
 He is mistaken as a girl at least once by everyone, and consistently by Marty.
 Tiren cursing him didn't help matters either.

-- Done very specifically with Cale, but, in an aversion, not with elves as a whole.
+- Looking for Group: Done very specifically with Cale, but, in an aversion, not with elves as a whole.
 Note, that this is barely apparent to the readers, if at all.

-- Elon and Rolan of Ears for Elves are both somewhat femenine, in particular in hairstyle.
-The former has girlish bangs and ponytail, whilst Rolan has narrow braids in his long hair and multiple earrings.
-Tanna (actually female) also queries whether someone calling "princess" is referring to Elon, much to his annoyance.
+- Elon and Rolan of Ears for Elves are both somewhat feminine, in particular in hairstyle.
+One has girlish bangs and ponytail, while the other has narrow braids in his long hair and multiple earrings.
+Tanna also asks whether someone calling "princess" is referring to Elon, much to his annoyance.

 - Tales from Somewhere: Nandiel, the elf in the party, is mistaken for a woman during their introduction.

 - The Handbook of Heroes lists this trope as one of two reasons to avoid romance with elves.
 Also, after Wizard's Gender Bender, Fighter is unable to tell the difference.

 - Fredrik K.T.
 Andersson (the author of Pawn) has a mostly-NSFW series of drawings about adventures of "the bard who knocks up every critter in creation" (though evidently was too drunk at the time to remember half of those... encounters).
 Elves are the only beings with whom he has some problems: he needs to be told that the beautiful elf he was flirting with is a he.◊ Also, he didn't realize for a long time that the (rather Stripperific but also flat-chested) female elf in their party is a girl.◊

 - Dwarf Fortress Fan Art: "A common mistake when dealing with elves."